 Figure 3.2 HOUSING STANDARDS DERIVED FROM CENSUS AND AMERICAN HOUSING SURVEY MEASURES PHYSICAL PROBLEMS A unit is defined to have a severe physical problem if it has any of the following five problems: Condition-Severe: (a) having any five of the following six maintenance problems: (1) leaks from outdoors; (2) leaks from inside the structure such as pipes or plumbing fixtures; (3) holes in the floor; (4) holes or open cracks in the walls or ceilings; (5) more than one square foot of peeling paint; and (6) signs of rats or mice in the last 90 days; or (b) having all of the following four problems in public areas: (1) no working light fixtures; (2) loose or missing steps; (3) loose or missing railings; or (4) no elevator.

-Facilities-Plumbing-Severe: Lacking hot piped water or a flush toilet, or lacking both 2. bathtub and shower, all inside the structure for the exclusive use of the unit.

-Facilities-Kitchen-Severe: Lacking a sink, refrigerator, or burners, all for the exclusive 3. use of the unit.

-Facilities-Heating-Severe: Having been uncomfortably cold last winter, for 24 hours or 4. more, because the heating system broke down, and it broke down at least three times last winter, for at least six hours each time.

-Facilities-Electrical-Severe: Having no electricity, or all of the following three electric 5. problems: (a) exposed wiring; (b) a room with no working wall outlet; and (c) three blown fuses or tripped circuit breakers in the last 90 days.
+2. Facilities-Plumbing-Severe: Lacking hot piped water or a flush toilet, or lacking both bathtub and shower, all inside the structure for the exclusive use of the unit.
+3. Facilities-Kitchen-Severe: Lacking a sink, refrigerator, or burners, all for the exclusive use of the unit.
+4. Facilities-Heating-Severe: Having been uncomfortably cold last winter, for 24 hours or more, because the heating system broke down, and it broke down at least three times last winter, for at least six hours each time.
+5. Facilities-Electrical-Severe: Having no electricity, or all of the following three electric problems: (a) exposed wiring; (b) a room with no working wall outlet; and (c) three blown fuses or tripped circuit breakers in the last 90 days.
+A unit is defined to be overcrowded if it has 1.01 or more persons per room.
+A household is defined to have an affordability problem if it pays gross rent exceeding 30 percent of its income (for renter households) or total expenses of home ownership exceeding 30 percent of its income (for home owner households).